ietf-wg-acme/acme/draft-ietf-acme-acme.md

 -----BEGIN CERTIFICATE-----
 [Other certificate contents]
 -----END CERTIFICATE-----
 ~~~~~~~~~~

 A certificate resource represents a single, immutable certificate.
 If the client
-wishes to obtain a renewed certificate, the client initiates a new application
+wishes to obtain a renewed certificate, the client initiates a new order process
-process to request one.
+to request one.

 Because certificate resources are immutable once issuance is complete, the
 server MAY enable the caching of the resource by adding Expires and